 You will note that we have included in our list which herbs are best for a dry cough and those best to treat a wet cough (and of course those that can be used for both)

-The actual cough syrup recipe you will find below the list of herbs – it is a wonderful recipe – Extremely effective and very versatile – You can mix and match the herbal blends to suit your needs.
-Simply choose the herbs you want to use each time you make your homemade herbal cough syrup.
+You can mix and match the hers and blend to suit your needs.
+Simply choose the herbs to match your symptoms each time you use the homemade herbal cough syrup.